igrek51/schedulio/README.md

 # Schedulio

-Schedulio lets you plan your periodic events continuously
+Schedulio lets you plan your periodic events continuously.

+1. Vote for the days with your firends.
+2. Let Schedulio find the best match for you.
+3. Repeat.

 ## Setup